Thy Soul Shall Bear Witness!: Plot

 The novel is set in a small town in Sweden at the beginning of the 20th century.
 Edith, a young "Slum Sister" (social worker) in the service of the Salvation Army is on her death bed dying of "consumption" (tuberculosis).
 She requests that before she dies, she would like to again see David Holm, one of her charges.
 It becomes apparent that the two have a special relationship.
 A year earlier, he was the first patron of the newly opened social welfare house that Edith had founded.
 He also had infected her at the time with tuberculosis after she stayed up all night mending his torn and infected coat.
 Over the next year Edith wanted to help him, but he was a violent alcoholic and always cruelly rejected her.
 This only increased her resolve and Edith developed a deep love for David.
 Edith then learned David is married with children, but they had to leave home because David was so violent.
 Edith persuades David's wife to return home, but they are treated worse than ever by David.
 This makes Edith feel guilty, as David threatens to deliberately infect his children with TB.
 On her death bed, Edith now wants to try one last time to put things in order.

-Meanwhile, David is sitting in the park with drinking buddies and telling them a horrible story about the coachman of death - as it happens, the last person to die each year is recruited by Death incarnate to travel for the next year picking up the souls of the dead in the Phantom Carriage.
+Meanwhile, David is sitting in the park with drinking buddies and telling them a horrible story about the coachman of death – as it happens, the last person to die each year is recruited by Death incarnate to travel for the next year picking up the souls of the dead in the Phantom Carriage.
 David heard this story from his friend George, who died last year on New Year's Eve.
 After more drinking, David gets into a fight with his companions, is hit in the chest and suffers a hemorrhage (a complication of TB) and falls lifeless to the ground.
-At the same moment the clock strikes midnight.
-None other than David's old friend George then appears in the Phantom Carriage.
-David now has to replace George and serve as the driver for a year of death.
-When David refuses, Georges binds him and throws him into the death cart.
+At the same moment, the clock strikes midnight.
+David's old friend George then appears in the Phantom Carriage.
+David now has to replace George and serve for the next year as the driver of Death.
+When David refuses, George binds him and throws him into the death cart.